Little Mombo is situated in a game-rich area in Botswana's Moremi Game Reserve.

 Drinks included: Soft drinks, bottled water, spirits, local beers and a selection of (generally) South African wines are included.
 Imported wines and spirits and champagne cost extra – and may even need to be requested in advance

-Birdwatching: The birding in Moremi Game reserve is excellent, with many notable species found in the area.
-The waterways are home to a variety of kingfishers, waders and darters – there are also good numbers of fish eagles, bee-eaters, slaty egrets, eagles and other birds of prey and the elusive Pel's fishing owl (which we caught a glance of here).See more ideas for Birdwatching in Botswana
+Birdwatching: Moremi Game reserve is excellent for Botswana birdwatching.
+The waterways are home to a variety of kingfishers, waders and darters – aside from other species we caught a glance of the elusive Pel's fishing owl here.See more ideas for Birdwatching in Botswana

 Wildlife safaris: The Moremi Game Reserve is renowned for superb game-viewing – and the Mombo area is the best in the reserve.
 It has excellent populations of lion, leopard, buffalo, elephant and white rhino.
 Wild dog are also found here along with cheetah, hyena, black-backed jackal and a wide range of plains game including red lechwe, giraffe, impala and warthog.See more ideas for Wildlife safaris in Botswana